Here are some of our commonly Flea Control FAQs, direct from the flea experts.

 Since your goal is to prevent bites from occurring in the first place, you should use a product that kills adult fleas before they bite, as well as eliminates as many stages of the flea’s life cycle as possible.
 This involves using an adulticide, like pyrethrin and an Insect Growth Regulator (IGR) or Insect Development Inhibitor (IDI).

 We recommend topical adulticides such as Bio Spot, Advantage, or Frontline.
 These treatments both kill fleas on contact with the pet’s skin or hair and kill eggs and larvae.

 If your pet is on a flea control program and still suffers occasional flare-ups, itching can be controlled with antihistamines, Soothing Mist and Itch Stop products.
 In severe cases, your veterinarian may prescribe oral steroids or even hyposensitization.

 Q. How do I treat my pet for fleas?

+Last from our Flea Control FAQs.
 For a dog, begin by giving him a bath using flea eliminating shampoo like our Flea & Tick Shampoo or for heavy infestations, use a flea dip.
 Apply a once-a-month topical or give your pet an oral once-a-month flea preventative.
 We recommend topical because they generally eliminate the fleas before they have a chance to bite your pet.
-If you bathe your pet frequently when using topicals, remember to use a gentle shampoo that will not wash away the protection.
+If you bathe your pet frequently when using topical, remember to use a gentle shampoo that will not wash away the protection.

 Cats need to be treated carefully.
 Read all labels and only use those products that are meant for cats.
 Bio Spot for Cats contains the Flea Halt Towelettes contain an pest control.